jnozzi/cocoadev.com/markdown/ObjectsStructsAndPointersBasics.md

 ----

-I'm just worried that an General/NSNetService object that is returned by a notification automatically from my Rendezvous implementation is sometimes 'rogue' and not a proper General/NSNetService, and could cause my app to crash.
-Seeing as I am not creating the General/NSNetService, I can't check that it has been initialised properly.
+I'm just worried that an NSNetService object that is returned by a notification automatically from my Rendezvous implementation is sometimes 'rogue' and not a proper NSNetService, and could cause my app to crash.
+Seeing as I am not creating the NSNetService, I can't check that it has been initialised properly.

 ----

 If the framework is passing you an object, it will either be nil or a valid object (whatever that is in the given context).
 Apple is good enough not to pass uninitialized pointers to user code.
-In the specific case of General/NSNetService, it can be thought of as the sender (basically) so it will definitely be valid.
+In the specific case of NSNetService, it can be thought of as the sender (basically) so it will definitely be valid.
 If it isn't valid, it's a bug: go to radar.apple.com and report it.

-see also General/MemoryManagement
+see also MemoryManagement